 Sound familiar?
 This could’ve happened for a few reasons: The inquiry could have actually come from an authorized lender, could be a reporting error or could be a sign of possible identity theft.
 Here’s what you should know about each scenario.

-Hard inquiries should only be made on your credit report with your permission.
-However, there are situations that can make this confusing.
+Hard inquiries should only be made on your credit reports with your permission.
+But there are situations that can make this confusing.
 For example, shopping for auto financing can result in several inquiries if one dealer reaches out to multiple lenders.
 So while you may have thought that authorizing one dealer meant one hard inquiry, you could end up with several.

 The good news is that many credit score models take these shopping windows into account when calculating your score.
-For example, VantageScore considers all inquiries that happen within 14 days of each other as just one inquiry.
-This gives you time to shop around without worrying about a significant decrease in your score due to multiple hard inquiries.Check your credit now
+For example, VantageScore considers all inquiries that happen within 14 days of one another as just one inquiry.
+This gives you time to shop around without worrying about a significant decrease in your scores due to multiple hard inquiries.Check your credit now

-You may have to do some searching online to get their contact information, or you could call the credit bureau to get more detailed information from them.
-If the mistake was a reporting error, they should be able to help you.
+You may have to do some searching online to get their contact information, or you could call the credit bureau to get more detailed information from it.
+If the mistake was a reporting error, the bureau should be able to help you.
 If not, you can file a dispute by calling the bureau or mailing a letter.